thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-21-dragino-lorashield-on-AU915-using-arduino-lmic-library.md

 ttn-abp-dragino-lorashield-au915.ino
 ```

 There are many ways to get this sketch imported into the Arduino IDE.
-You can simple open the file from where ever you download the repository.
+You can simply open the file from where ever you download the repository.
 The best method is to add it to the Arduino IDE sketchbook.
 Make sure to put the sketch (`.ino` file) into a folder with the same name.

 As it is, the sketch is ready to be compiled and uploaded.
 However, it is prudent to discuss the changes I made to the original sketch and why they were necessary.

 #### Frequency Operation Definition

 After defining the correct frequency configuration in the `lmic_project_config.h` file, it is set by default in the code.
 This means any sketch that uses the library will use this frequency.
 Remember, this was the setting that we configured in the `lmic_project_config.h` file.
 However, some configuration is still required.
-I added an else if statement to the existing statements in the `setup` function - which had existing configuration for the EU868 and US915 frequency plans.
+I added an else if statement to the existing statements in the `setup` function - which had an existing configuration for the EU868 and US915 frequency plans.
 However, there was no additional code for the AU915 frequency.

 Specifically, the `setup()` function in the sketch performs a check to see what regional configuration is set in the _Arduino-LMIC_ code and performs additional configuration; for example, setting specific channels.
 A snippet from the original example sketch is provided below for reference.
 You can see that only the EU868 and US915 frequencies are further configured here.